SleepyLili/tlapbot/README.md

 The users in chat can then use their points on redeems -- rewards like "choose my background music", "choose what level to play next", "react to this video" etc.
-You can configure redeems to fit your stream and the activities you're doing.
+You can configure redeems to fit your stream and the activities you're doing, and sort them into categories that can be turned on and off.

 The redeems then show on a "Redeems dashboard" that everyone can view as an External Action on the Owncast stream, or at its standalone URL.
-This allows easy browsing of active challenges and recent redeems.
+This allows easy browsing of active challenges and recent redeems, without quitting the stream.

+Tlapbot currently doesn't support any automated integrations like stream effects with OBS or VTube Studio or individual games.
+The streamer decides how they respond to redeems or how to make them take effect.
+(I'd love to support more seamless, automatic redeems in the future!)
 ### Tlapbot bot commands
 Tlapbot has these basic commands:
 - `!help` sends a help string in the chat, explaining how tlapbot works.